 C. Diversification.
-The Portfolio is not expected to be highly diversified, but certain exposures shall be monitored to ensure reasonable diversification: property sectors, geographic allocations (i.e., U.S. regions, and non-U.S.), and stages of the land, development, operating/stabilized, restructure/rehabilitate, and redevelopment lifecycle.
+The Non-Core Real Estate Portfolio is not expected to be highly diversified, but certain exposures shall be monitored to ensure reasonable diversification: property sectors, geographic allocations (i.e., U.S. regions, and non-U.S.), and stages of the land, development, operating/stabilized, restructure/rehabilitate, and redevelopment life cycle.
 Each of the foregoing has materially different risks and returns over the market and economic cycle.

-The Portfolio's benchmark is a custom index, net of all fees and expenses, comprised of the Courtland Property following Burgiss Group Private iQ indices: 80% U.S. Non-Core Index.Real Estate (Opportunistic and Value-Added) and 20% Non-U.S. Non-Core Real Estate (Opportunistic and Value-Added).
+The Non-Core Real Estate Portfolio's benchmark is a custom index, net of all fees and expenses, comprised of the following Burgiss Group Private iQMSCI Private Capital indices: 80% U.S. Non-Core Real Estate (Opportunistic and Value-Added) and 20% Non-U.S. Non-Core Real Estate (Opportunistic and Value-Added).
 In addition, the performance of investments may be measured relative to the performance of investment managers employing similar investment strategies, using data provided by reputable sources.
-On 10 year and longer-term basis, the Portfolio's performance will be compared to a risk- and domicile-adjusted private equity core real estate equivalent benchmark to assess the opportunity cost of the Portfolio versus core real estate investments.
+On 10-year and longer-term basis, the Non-Core Real Estate Portfolio's performance shall be compared to a risk- and domicile-adjusted private equity core real estate equivalent benchmark to assess the opportunity cost of the Non-Core Real Estate Portfolio versus core real estate investments.